IMPORTANT SAFETY INFORMATION BOXED WARNING

 Within 24 hours after infusion, 16% of patients in the ACTEMRA treatment group and 5% of patients in the placebo group experienced an event.
 In the ACTEMRA group the events included rash, urticaria, diarrhea, epigastric discomfort, arthralgia, and headache.
 One of these events, urticaria, was considered serious.

 Anaphylaxis was reported in 1 out of 112 patients (less than 1%) treated with ACTEMRA during the controlled and open-label extension study.

 Cytochrome P450s in the liver are down-regulated by infection and inflammation stimuli including cytokines such as IL-6.
-Inhibition of IL-6 signaling in RA patients treated with tocilizumab may restore CYP450 activities to higher levels than those in the absence of tocilizumab leading to increased metabolism of drugs that are CYP450 substrates.
+Inhibition of IL-6 signaling in RA patients treated with ACTEMRA may restore CYP450 activities to higher levels than those in the absence of ACTEMRA leading to increased metabolism of drugs that are CYP450 substrates.

 Exercise caution when coadministering ACTEMRA with CYP3A4 substrate drugs where decrease in effectiveness is undesirable, e.g., oral contraceptives, lovastatin, atorvastatin, etc.

 USE IN PREGNANCY

 There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to ACTEMRA during pregnancy.
 Physicians are encouraged to register patients and pregnant women are encouraged to register themselves by calling 1-877-311-8972.

 The limited available data with ACTEMRA in pregnant women are not sufficient to determine whether there is a drug-associated risk for major birth defects and miscarriage.